keboola/datadir-tests/README.md

 The script then executes `/code/src/run.php` with `KBC_DATADIR` set to the test directory.
 There can be any number of test directories and the script automatically discovers them using `DatadirTestsFromDirectoryProvider`.
 You can supply your own provider that implements `DatadirTestsProviderInterface`.
 It needs to return array of arrays (!) of `DatadirTestSpecificationInterface` instances.

+When the `expected-code` file is present, the return code of execution is checked.
+The file contains a single number number - the execution code, allowed values are `0`, `1`, `2`.

 ## What is `DatadirTestSpecificationInterface`?